apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 .. note::

-   As today, there is only 1 communication mechanism supported.
+   As of today, there is only 1 communication mechanism supported.
 IPC Sockets.